Frequently Asked Questions

 When P-SAMS amiRNA Designer fails to design an artificial miRNA that targets multiple unrelated genes, synthetic tasiRNAs may be a good alternative to use in Arabidopsis thaliana or in other close related species that express the miR173 trigger (e.g. Camelina sativa).
 Note that for other plant species, co-expression of miR173 together with the synthetic tasiRNA construct is necessary to produce synthetic tasiRNAs.
 Group your target genes in different groups based on their sequence homology, and have P-SAMS design a syn-tasiRNA for targeting each group of genes.
 We have successfully tested multiplexing up to two synthetic tasiRNAs (for e.g. for two groups of target genes or two single unrelated genes), but, theoretically, more than two synthetic tasiRNAs could be multiplexed in the same construct.

-Q: How many synthetic tasiRNA can I multiplex into one construct?
+Q: How many synthetic tasiRNAs can I multiplex in the same construct?

 A: We have successfully tested multiplexing up to two syn-tasiRNA in a single construct.
 But in theory, more than two syn-tasiRNA could be multiplexed.
 However, it is known that the farther from the miR173 target site the syn-tasiRNA is cloned, the lowest it accumulates in vivo, suggesting that syn-tasiRNAs located too far away from miR173 target site may be very poorly expressed and, consequently, inactive.
 This may actually limit the total number of effective syn-tasiRNA that can be multiplexed in a single construct.
 We decided to limit to four the number of syn-tasiRNAs that can be multiplexed in a single construct using P-SAMS syn-tasiRNA Designer.